Doctoral Internship in Health Services Psychology

 Description of Internship Activities

-Professional Issues and Ethics Series
+Professional Issues, Clinical Topics, and Ethics Seminar

-One hour per week, all year
+1.5 hours per week, all year

 This seminar addresses ethical issues, multicultural and diversity issues, and issues of professional development and entry into the field of professional psychology.
 Presentations by staff members, community professionals, and interns cover a wide range of topics based on the intern group's needs and special topics that are of interest to them.